mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 Note that `new` ends with `delete`, `new[]` ends with `delete[]`.
 The compiler nows the number of elements of the array created using `new[]` so `delete[]` doesn't need number of elements.

-Do not, delete the dynamically created array using `delete`
+Do not delete the dynamically created array using `delete`

 ```cpp
 delete q; // Error: only one element is deleted